Eschatologue/CM_wiki/docs/lore/glossary.md

 The Brabazon Fleet is a series of colossal mobile penal colonies, constructed by London, that also function as mobile factories.
 These massive vessels house convicts, debtors, the poor, and the sick, all forced into relentless labour to fuel London’s industrial might.
 The denizens of the Fleet often refer to it as the "Brabazon Workworld," as once you enter, it becomes your entire world for life.
 Inhabitants work in brutal conditions, producing goods, maintaining machinery, and extracting resources from hazardous regions

 > See Also: Nomadic Cities

 ---

+### Citadel Cities

+*Infrastructure*

+*Citadel Cities* are the last bastions of civilization in Antares, formed by merging multiple urban centres into one heavily fortified enclave.
+Towering walls protect these cities, and venturing beyond them is perilous without careful preparation.
+Each nation builds its Citadel differently—some using advanced materials, others repurposing mountains or cave systems.
+A few nations rely on harsh natural conditions instead of fortified walls for protection.

+---